-6.4.1 Two-pole switches shall be used in all lighting circuits.
+6.4.1 If in accordance with the requirements of these Rules switches shall be installed, two-pole switches shall be used.

 In dry accommodation and service spaces it is allowed to use single-pole switches in circuits disconnecting individual lighting fixtures or groups of lighting fixtures rated at not more than 6 A and also in lighting fixture circuits designed for safety voltage.